tudocomp/tudocomp/docs/Documentation.md

 ## The Registry

-Once an compressor implementation exists and has a few unit tests that verify the basic operation, it needs to be registered in the global algorithm registry in order to be usable from the command line tool, and to be automatically picked up by a few automatic unit tests that run all algorithms with a number of exotic strings.
+Once a compressor implementation exists, and has a few unit tests that verify the basic operation, it can be registered in the global algorithm registry in order to be usable from the command line tool.
+Adding a compressor to the registry will also result in getting picked by a few automatic unit tests that run all algorithms with a number of small test cases.

-Doing this is relatively easy: In `src/tudocomp_driver/tudocmp_algorithms.cpp`, add includes for your compressor headers, and then add new `r.compressor<T>()` lines for all compressor classes in the function body there.
+Doing this is easy: In `src/tudocomp_driver/tudocmp_algorithms.cpp`, add includes for your compressor headers, and then add new `r.compressor<T>()` lines for all compressor classes in the function body there.
+> TODO: where is the function body?

-For the templated version, you need to register the class with all possible combinations of type parameters it can accept, in order for there to be an native code instance for all of them.
+For the templated version, you need to register the class with all possible combinations of type parameters it can accept, in order to generate native code instance for all of them.

-So, for this example we add these three lines:
+For our running example, we add these three lines:

 ~~~ { .cpp }
 r.compressor<ExampleCompressor>()